deephaven/deephaven-core/web/WebDevelopersGuide.md

  * `sort():Sort` - Creates a sort builder object, to be used when sorting by this column.

 ###### Properties
- * `Number index` - Deprecated, do not use.
-Internal index of the column in the table, to be used as a key on the Row.
+ * `Number rowSet` - Deprecated, do not use.
+Internal rowSet of the column in the table, to be used as a key on the Row.
  * `String type` - Type of the row data that can be found in this column.
  * `String name` - Label for this column.
  * `boolean isPartitionColumn` - True if this column is a partition column.
 Partition columns are used for filtering